 These advanced skills will prepare the HR manager to command opportunities growing at a faster average pace than all other occupations.
 Median salaries in 2015 were in the six-figure range.

-Prepare for an outstanding and challenging future career with The University of Scranton’s online Master of Science in Human Resources.
+Prepare for an outstanding and challenging future career with The University of Scranton’s online Master of Science in Human Resources Management.
 For more information about this program, speak with a Program Manager today 866-373-9547.